Mumps (mumps). Causes, symptoms, treatment and prevention. Acute mumps Purulent mumps ICD 10

 Treatment of mumps

 Patients from closed children's groups (orphanages, boarding schools, military units) are hospitalized.
 As a rule, patients are treated at home.
-Hospitalization is indicated for severe disease (hyperthermia over 39.5 ° C, signs of central nervous system damage, pancreatitis, orchitis).
-In order to reduce the risk of complications, regardless of the severity of the course of the disease, patients should be kept in bed during the entire period of fever.
+Hospitalization is indicated for severe disease (hyperthermia over 39.5 °C, signs of central nervous system damage, pancreatitis, orchitis).
+In order to reduce the risk of complications, regardless of the severity of the disease, patients should remain in bed during the entire period of fever.
 It was shown that in men who did not comply with bed rest in the first 10 days of illness, orchitis developed 3 times more often.

-In the acute period of the disease (up to 3-4 days of illness), patients should receive only liquid and semi-liquid food.
-Given the disturbances in salivation, great attention should be paid to the care of the oral cavity, and during the recovery period it is necessary to stimulate the secretion of saliva, using, in particular, lemon juice.
+During the acute period of the disease (up to the 3rd–4th day of illness), patients should receive only liquid and semi-liquid food.
+Considering salivation disorders, great attention should be paid to oral care, and during the recovery period it is necessary to stimulate salivary secretion, using, in particular, lemon juice.

-For the prevention of pancreatitis, a dairy-vegetable diet is advisable (table number 5).
-Shown a plentiful drink (fruit drinks, juices, tea, mineral water).
+To prevent pancreatitis, a dairy-vegetable diet is advisable (table No. 5).
+Drinking plenty of fluids (fruit drinks, juices, tea, mineral water) is recommended.

-For headaches, metamizole sodium, acetylsalicylic acid, paracetamol are prescribed.
+For headaches, metamizole sodium, acetylsalicylic acid, and paracetamol are prescribed.
 It is advisable to prescribe desensitizing drugs.

-To reduce the local manifestations of the disease, light and heat therapy (sollux lamp) is prescribed to the area of the salivary glands.
+To reduce local manifestations of the disease, light and heat therapy (Sollux lamp) is prescribed to the area of the salivary glands.

-For orchitis, prednisone is used for 3-4 days at a dose of 2-3 mg / kg per day, followed by a dose reduction of 5 mg daily.
-It is obligatory to wear the suspensor for 2-3 weeks to ensure the elevated position of the testicles.
+For orchitis, prednisolone is used for 3-4 days at a dose of 2-3 mg/kg per day, followed by a dose reduction of 5 mg daily.
+It is necessary to wear a suspensor for 2-3 weeks to ensure the elevated position of the testicles.

-In acute pancreatitis, a sparing diet is prescribed (on the first day - a starvation diet).
-Shown cold on the stomach.
-To reduce pain, analgesics are administered, aprotinin is used.
+In case of acute pancreatitis, a gentle diet is prescribed (on the first day - a starvation diet).
+Cold on the stomach is indicated.
+To reduce pain, analgesics are administered and aprotinin is used.

-If meningitis is suspected, a lumbar puncture is indicated, which has not only diagnostic, but also therapeutic value.
-At the same time, analgesics are also prescribed, dehydration therapy using furosemide (lasix) at a dose of 1 mg / kg per day, acetazolamide.
+If meningitis is suspected, a lumbar puncture is indicated, which has not only diagnostic but also therapeutic value.
+In this case, analgesics, dehydration therapy using furosemide (Lasix) at a dose of 1 mg/kg per day, and acetazolamide are also prescribed.

-With severe cerebral syndrome, dexamethasone is prescribed at 0.25-0.5 mg / kg per day for 3-4 days with meningoencephalitis - nootropic drugs in courses of 2-3 weeks.
+In case of severe cerebral syndrome, dexamethasone is prescribed at 0.25–0.5 mg/kg per day for 3–4 days; for meningoencephalitis, nootropic drugs are prescribed in courses of 2–3 weeks.

 Forecast

-Favorable, lethal outcomes are rare (1 per 100 thousand people with mumps).
-Some patients may develop epilepsy, deafness, diabetes mellitus, decreased potency, testicular atrophy, followed by the development of azospermia.
+Favorable, deaths are rare (1 per 100 thousand cases of mumps).
+Some patients may develop epilepsy, deafness, diabetes mellitus, decreased potency, testicular atrophy with subsequent development of azospermia.

-The terms of disability are determined depending on the clinical course of mumps, the presence of meningitis and meningoencephalitis, pancreatitis, orchitis and other specific lesions.
+The period of incapacity for work is determined depending on clinical course mumps, the presence of meningitis and meningoencephalitis, pancreatitis, orchitis and other specific lesions.

 Clinical examination

 Not regulated.
-It is carried out by an infectious disease doctor, depending on the clinical picture and the presence of complications.
-If necessary, specialists from other specialties (endocrinologists, neurologists, etc.) are involved.
+It is carried out by an infectious disease specialist depending on the clinical picture and the presence of complications.
+If necessary, specialists from other specialties are involved (endocrinologists, neurologists, etc.).

 Prevention of mumps

 Patients with mumps are isolated from children's groups for 9 days.
-Contact persons (children under 10 years of age, who have not had mumps and who have not been vaccinated) are subject to separation for a period of 21 days, and in cases of exact date of contact - from the 11th to the 21st day.
-Carry out wet cleaning of the room using disinfectants and airing the room.
-For children who have had contact with the patient, during the period of isolation, medical supervision is established.
+Contact persons (children under 10 years of age who have not had mumps and have not been vaccinated) are subject to separation for a period of 21 days, and in cases where the exact date of contact is established - from the 11th to the 21st day.
+Carry out wet cleaning of the premises using disinfectants and ventilation of the room.
+Children who have had contact with the patient are under medical supervision for the period of isolation.
 The basis of prevention is vaccination within the framework of the national calendar of preventive vaccinations in Russia.

-Vaccination is carried out with a mumps cultural live dry vaccine of domestic production, taking into account contraindications at 12 months and revaccination at 6 years.
-The vaccine is injected subcutaneously in a volume of 0.5 ml under the scapula or into the outer surface of the shoulder.
-After the introduction of the vaccine, a short fever, catarrhal phenomena for 4-12 days are possible, very rarely - an increase in the salivary glands and serous meningitis.
-For emergency prophylaxis, the vaccine is administered to those who are not vaccinated against mumps and who are not ill no later than 72 hours after contact with the patient.
-Also certified are the measles-measles cultural live dry vaccine (manufactured in Russia) and the live attenuated lyophilized vaccine against measles, mumps and rubella (manufactured in India).
+Vaccination is carried out with a domestically produced mumps culture-based live dry vaccine, taking into account contraindications at 12 months and revaccination at 6 years.
+The vaccine is administered subcutaneously in a volume of 0.5 ml under the shoulder blade or into the outer surface of the shoulder.
+After administration of the vaccine, short-term fever, catarrhal symptoms for 4–12 days are possible, and very rarely, enlargement of the salivary glands and serous meningitis.
+For emergency prevention to those who have not been vaccinated against mumps and those who have not been ill, the vaccine is administered no later than 72 hours after contact with the patient.
+The mumps-measles cultural live dry vaccine (manufactured in Russia) and the live attenuated lyophilized vaccine against measles, mumps and rubella (manufactured in India) are also certified.

 • Are you here: